 LUSH TROPICAL ENVIRONMENT

-Royal Island Resort & Spa is home to rich green gardens which thrive and provide a natural sanctuary for birds and other wildlife.
-Fresh herbs and tropical fruits are picked from the island gardens and used in the resort restaurants.
-To protect the biodiversity of the islands, only organic pesticides are used.
-Villa Hotels & Resorts are always striving to find innovative ways to protect the natural environment and operate fully sustainably.
+Sun Island Resort & Spa, awarded Luxury Eco Resort in the 2021 World Hotel Awards, boasts a lush tropical environment with extensive botanical gardens which produce more than 20,000 coconuts per month as well as a wide variety of tropical fruits, vegetables and herbs which are picked and served in the resort restaurants.
+The island's fertile land provides the resort with ample space to cultivate fresh produce and operate sustainably.
+Royal Island All-Inclusive Premium Resort is home to thriving gardens which provide a natural sanctuary for birds and other wildlife.
+Fresh herbs and tropical fruits are picked from the lush gardens and served in the resort restaurants.
+To protect the natural biodiversity of the islands, only organic pesticides are used.
+Villa Hotels & Resorts are committed to protecting the natural environments of each island and aim to operate fully sustainably.

 MIGRATORY BIRD SANCTUARY